egrieco/giti/README.md

 # giti

-A tool to easily query git repos for information like last update, last fetch, etc.
+A tool to easily query git repos for basic information like last update, last fetch, etc.